Find your Celtic heart

 Take in a Ceilidh

-As you wind your way along the Ceilidh Trail, make sure to drop in to one of the local church halls for a traditional ceilidh.
-Baddeck hosts many ceilidhs throughout the year – just ask a friendly local for directions or look out for signs boasting, “Ceilidh here tonight!”
+As you wind your way along the Ceilidh and Cabot Trails, make sure to drop in to one of the local church or community halls for a traditional ceilidh.
+Baddeck hosts many ceilidhs throughout the year – just ask a friendly local for directions or look out for signs announcing, "Ceilidh here tonight!".

 Red Shoe Pub